yandex/yandex-tank/docs/core_and_modules.rst

     module_name = mygun

 3. Create an ammo file:
-Ammo format: one line -- one request, each line begins with case name separated by tab ('\t').
+Ammo format: one line -- one request, each line begins with case name separated by tab symbol ('\t').
 Case name defines the method of your test class that will be executed.
 The line itself will be passed to your method as 'missile' parameter.
+If there was no case name for an ammo, the 'default' case name will be used

 ::

-    case1\tmy-case1-ammo
-    case2\tmy-case2-ammo
+    case1<TAB>my-case1-ammo
+    case2<TAB>my-case2-ammo
+    my-default-case-ammo

 .. note::
     TIP: if each line is a JSON-encoded document, you can easily parse it